Why Would I Need a Cat Groomer?

 a large vet bill of £ hundreds from the vets consultation fee, vets team work,

-medication and of course sedation & recovery costs – resulting in upset owner in addition to an upset cat!
+medication and of course sedation & recovery costs – resulting in an upset owner in addition to an upset cat!
 And worst of all, the cycle will start all over again ......

 In addition, owners may find their cats start to shed fur excessively at certain times of year, leaving cat hair over clothes, carpets and furnishings resulting in daily clothes brushing or vacuuming within the home.

 And for those cats who do regularly lick and clean themselves, this can lead to uncomfortable and unpleasant furballs being coughed up.
-Severe cases of furballs can require veterinary assistance if they become stuck and a cat cannot cough them up.
+Severe cases of furballs can require emergency surgery if they become stuck in the gut and a cat cannot cough them up.